Yue-Zhengyuan/Lectures/Condensed_Matter/Linear_Response/Electrical_Conductivity.md

 *Reference: Bruus and Flensberg, Sections 1.4.3 and 6.2*

+## Setting the Stage

-## Current Operator
+### Particle Current Operator

-The (particle number) current operator consists of two parts:
+The (particle number) current operator in the existence of electromagnetic field consists of two parts:

 $$
 \mathbf{J}_\sigma(\mathbf{x})